phinixplus/docs/source/cpu/regfile.typ

 ), caption: [PHINIX+'s general purpose registers]) <table-generalregs>

 == Condition Code Registers
-The condition code registers are the most special one of the bunch.
-8 of them are provided, each one being just 1 bit in width.
-They are denoted
+The condition code registers, or "flag" registers, are a collection of 8 registers each one only 1 bit in width.
+Their purpose is, as the name suggests, to hold intermediate condition codes for the purpose of program control flow.
-#emph[\$cN] (where N, a single octal digit, ranging from 0 to 7).
-A condition
-code register's purpose is to hold intermediate "flags", assisting in program control flow.
-The branch instructions to be later discussed are intimately tied with this set of registers. #footnote[Branch instructions and how they relate to the condition code registers are discussed in TODO.]
+Branch instructions which are later discussed are intimately tied with this set of registers. #footnote[Branch instructions and how they relate to the condition code registers are discussed in TODO.]
+This is the second novel feature of PHINIX+, initially noted in the second entry of @table-novelfeatures.
+They are denoted #emph[\$cN] (where N, a single octal digit, ranging from 0 to 7).

 #figure(table(columns: 1,
 	table.header([Condition Code Registers]),